Getting Started with OPEA¶

 Deploy the ChatQnA Solution¶

-Use the command below to install docker on a clean virtual machine
+Use the command below to install docker:

 wget https://raw.githubusercontent.com/opea-project/GenAIExamples/refs/heads/main/ChatQnA/docker_compose/install_docker.sh